Everyone loves to have bread, but sometimes it’s hard to keep it in your house because it seems to go stale fast.

-If you want to avoid wasting bread, then it might be best to buy only one loaf of bread at a time.
+If you want to avoid wasting bread, then it might be best to buy only one loaf at a time.

-If you buy too much bread, then the likelihood of a lot of that bread going to waste is going to be much higher.
-It’s annoying to have to waste things that you spent money on, and this is why you should be practical with your bread purchases.
+If you buy too much, the likelihood of a lot of that bread going to waste is going to be much higher.
+It’s annoying to have to waste things that you spent money on, and this is why you should be practical with your purchases.

-If you’re someone who prefers to bake fresh bread, then only bake the amount of bread that you think you can use or eat before it will go stale.
+If you’re someone who prefers to bake fresh bread, then only bake the amount that you think you can use or eat before it will go stale.

-You might go through more loaves of bread if everyone in your household regularly eats it but if you only eat bread sparingly, it’s going to be better to buy very little.
+You might go through more loaves if everyone in your household regularly eats it but if you only eat it sparingly, it’s going to be better to buy very little.

 Now you know a lot more about why bread goes stale and what you can do to try to get it to stay fresh for longer.

-Even knowing all the little tricks won’t keep the bread preserved forever.
-You generally aren’t going to get bread to last for weeks at a time, and it’s better to just accept that bread has a short lifespan so that you can plan accordingly.
+Even knowing all the little tricks won’t keep it preserved forever.
+You generally aren’t going to get it to last for weeks at a time, and it’s better to just accept that bread has a short lifespan so that you can plan accordingly.